 The Agency for Cultural Policy Analysis (Myndigheten för kulturanalys) has the main responsibility for official statistics within culture and leisure.
-In 2017, the agency presentented a study of trends in creativity and cultural participation among Swedes between 16 and 85 years of age (Kulturvanor.
-Socioekonomiska analyser och tidstrender Kulturfakta 2017:2).
+Since 2017, the agency presents an annual study of trends in creativity and cultural participation among Swedes between 16 and 85 years of age.
+The latest report is from 2021 (Kulturvanor i Sverige 2020 Kulturfakta 2021:2).